-Each additional square metre beyond this free-of-charge area may be rented from the individual Event Organiser at the price of €26 plus VAT per square metre, if local conditions allow.
+Each additional square metre beyond this free-of-charge area may be rented from the individual Event Organiser at the price of ≤ 26 plus VAT per square metre, if local conditions allow (to be confirmed by January 2018).

 The position of these areas will be decided by the F3 Manager, in cooperation with the respective Event Organiser.